-Knowledge has grown that all the pesticides used growing our food are not very good for our health and the environment.
+Knowledge has grown that all the pesticides used to grow our food are not very good for our health and the environment.

-More and more researches claim that these chemicals can contribute to side effects in our body, including asthma, obesity, learning disabilities, autism and diabetes.
+More and more researchers claim that these chemicals can contribute to side effects in our body, including asthma, obesity, learning disabilities, autism and diabetes.

 Eating organic can be challenging for various reasons.
 First of all, a wide range of fruit and vegetables can be hard to find.
 Secondly, we often have to pay a high price for organic items.

-However, it seems like our society is slowly coming to terms to eat more organic and make environmentally healthier choices.
+However, it seems like our society is slowly starting to eat more organic and make environmentally healthier choices.

 Affordable ways to be more organic